Is There a Dimmer Outlook Ahead for RLX Technology Inc. (RLX)?

 RLX’s Market Performance

-RLX stocks went up by 16.23% for the week, with a monthly drop of -15.16% and a quarterly performance of -35.75%.
-The volatility ratio for the week stands at 7.81% while the volatility levels for the past 30 days are set at 6.36% for RLX Technology Inc..
-The simple moving average for the period of the last 20 days is 5.10% for RLX stocks with a simple moving average of -54.61% for the last 200 days.
+RLX stocks went up by 11.11% for the week, with a monthly jump of 8.65% and a quarterly performance of -15.09%.
+The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 6.65% for RLX Technology Inc..
+The simple moving average for the period of the last 20 days is 16.71% for RLX stocks with a simple moving average of -49.08% for the last 200 days.

 Analysts’ Opinion of RLX